 What impact can tooth loss have on my smile?

 The gap in your smile can increase the likelihood of misalignment forming, leading to a greater risk of tooth decay and gum disease.
-In addition, the strain uneven smiles can place on the jaw joints can mean the onset of TMJ disorder or even bruxism (teeth grinding).
+In addition, uneven smiles can strain the jaw joints.
+This can lead to the onset of a TMJ disorder or even bruxism (teeth grinding).

 Will my tooth bridge look natural?

 Yes!
 After we prepare the natural teeth on either side of the gap, we will take detailed impressions.
-The impressions are then used to create the prosthetic.
-A dental lab will incorporate life-like materials to ensure your new teeth blend with your smile.
+We will then use the impressions to create the prosthetic.
+A dental lab will incorporate life like materials to ensure your new teeth blend with your smile.

 Is a dental bridge easy to maintain?

 Yes, you simply care for it as you would natural teeth.
 Brush your bridge and floss around and under it.
-You will need to clean the space between the top of your gums and the bottom of the bridge to prevent gum infection and other issues.
+You will need to clean the space between the top of your gums and the bottom of the bridge.
+This will help prevent gum infections and other issues.